rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 Checks to see if the `schema` combination represents a select

 #### Parameters
-- validator: ValidatorType - An implementation of the `ValidatorType` interface that will be used when necessary
+- validator: ValidatorType<T> - An implementation of the `ValidatorType` interface that will be used when necessary
 - theSchema: RJSFSchema - The schema for which check for a select flag is desired
 - [rootSchema]: RJSFSchema - The root schema, used to primarily to look up `$ref`s

 #### Returns
 - boolean: True if schema contains a select, otherwise false

+### mergeValidationData<T=any>()
+Merges the errors in `additionalErrorSchema` into the existing `validationData` by combining the hierarchies in the two `ErrorSchema`s and then appending the error list from the `additionalErrorSchema` obtained by calling `validator.toErrorList()` onto the `errors` in the `validationData`.
+If no `additionalErrorSchema` is passed, then `validationData` is returned.

+#### Parameters
+- validator: ValidatorType<T> - An implementation of the `ValidatorType` interface that will be used to convert an ErrorSchema to a list of errors
+- validationData: ValidationData<T> - The current `ValidationData` into which to merge the additional errors
+- [additionalErrorSchema]: ErrorSchema<T> - The additional set of errors in an `ErrorSchema`

+#### Returns
+- ValidationData<T>: The `validationData` with the additional errors from `additionalErrorSchema` merged into it, if provided.

 ### retrieveSchema<T = any>()
 Retrieves an expanded schema that has had all of its conditions, additional properties, references and dependencies